Bulebots/bulebots/docs/source/hc05_bluetooth.rst

-.. warning:: It is important to mention that the UART_RXD line has no pull-up resistor, and it should be added if the microcontroller TXD does not have pull-up function (which is not our case).
+.. warning:: It is important to mention that the UART_RXD line has no pull-up resistor, and it should be added if the microcontroller TXD does not have pull-up function.

+With the HC-05 not only you are able to properly configure the module as master or slave, set the passkey or list nearby devices or recently connected devices, but also, this firmware allows you to configure output pins: PIO2-PIO7 and PIO10 (i.e.: to drive some LEDs or to set signals that do not need to switch state fast).

 The PCM pins could be used for echo cancellation if we were using this module for audio transmission.

 The SPI and USB pins can be used to change the firmware of the device.
 The firmware is not free software (neither the application to upload new firmware), and are both property of CSR.
-That is why we are not using those pins, as we do not really want to change HC-05 firmware, which is the best firmware for this device freele available.
-Buying CSR tools would allow us to make use of other pins (as AIOx), even allowing us to modify the firmware to make use of the ADCs already available in the bluetooth device, but this would be interesting only if we did not mind using propietary and expensive software for applications in which the bluetooth device would work as a standalone device, reading sensors, controlling signals and communicating with other devices.
-As we have already mencioned, this is not our case.
+Buying CSR tools would allow us to use other pins and even allow us to modify the firmware to make use of the ADCs already available in the bluetooth device.
+But this would be interesting only if we did not mind using propietary software for applications in which the bluetooth device would work as a standalone device (i.e.: reading sensors, controlling signals, communicating with other devices...).

-.. note:: With the HC-05 not only you are able to properly configure the module as master or slave, set the passkey or list nearby devices or recently connected devices, but also, this firmware allows you to configure output
-   pins: PIO2-PIO7 and PIO10 (i.e.: to drive some LEDs or to set signals that do not need to switch state fast).

 Module current consumption (real tested parameters, as the datasheet for this device is quite inaccurate):